Google I/O wrap-up: Gemini AI updates, new search features and more

 There's also a new Gemini 1.5 Flash AI model, which the company said is more cost-effective and designed for smaller tasks like quickly summarizing conversations, captioning images and videos and pulling data from large documents.

-Google CEO Sundar Pichai highlighted improvements to Gemini's translations, adding that it will be available to all developers worldwide in 35 languages to all users across the company's Gemini Advanced.
+Google CEO Sundar Pichai highlighted improvements to Gemini's translations, adding that it will be available to all developers worldwide in 35 languages.
 Within Gmail, Gemini 1.5 Pro will analyze attached PDFs and videos, giving summaries and more, Pichai said.
-That means that if you missed a long email thread on vacation, Gemini will be able to summarize it — and any attachments contained within those emails — for you.
+That means that if you missed a long email thread on vacation, Gemini will be able to summarize it along with any attachments.

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter here.

-Google said Gemini will eventually replace Google Assistant on Android phones, which means it's going to be a more powerful competitor to Apple's Siri on iPhone.
+Google said Gemini will eventually replace Google Assistant on Android phones, suggesting it's going to be a more powerful competitor to Apple's Siri on iPhone.

 Google Veo, Imagen 3 and Audio Overviews